-- 1.1 Rhondda Cynon Taf Council (the Council) is committed to providing a safe, healthy and productive working environment for all its employees, contractors, customers and visitors involved in its operation.
-This Policy sets out the Council's aims in reducing and managing alcohol and illegal substances problems in the workplace.
-It will also endeavour to ensure that employees use of either alcohol or illegal or other substances does not impair the safe and efficient running of the Council, or the health of its employees. - 1.2 Employees taking illegal or other substances and/or drinking alcohol to excess or at inappropriate times in relation to their employment become a liability to the Council when: - It interferes with an employee's attendance or performance at work - It affects the safety of themselves or other people. - Its symptoms offend other people. - 1.3 Therefore employees should not drink alcohol or use illegal or misuse other substances during contractual hours, immediately before work, during lunch breaks, whilst on call or on standby. - 1.4 The Council recognises that employees dealing with a dependency will need support and assistance.
-This policy aims to ensure that those who are dependent on alcohol or illegal or other substances and those with alcohol and substance misuse related problems will be treated sympathetically, fairly and consistently, and will be encouraged to seek help and assistance. - 1.5 All opportunities for increasing an understanding of alcohol and illegal substances related problems and informing employees of the existence of the Policy and its procedures will be used.
+- 1.1 Rhondda Cynon Taf Council (the Council) is committed to providing a safe, healthy and productive working environment for all its employees, contractors, customers and visitors involved in its undertaking.
+This policy sets out the Council's aims in reducing and managing alcohol and illegal substances problems in the workplace.
+It will also endeavour to ensure that employees' use of either alcohol or illegal or other substances does not impair the safe and efficient running of the Council or the health of its employees or others affected by its undertaking. - 1.2 Employees taking illegal or other substances and/or drinking alcohol to excess or at inappropriate times in relation to their employment become a liability to the Council when: - it interferes with an employee's attendance or performance at work; - it affects the safety of themselves or other people; - Its symptoms offend other people. - 1.3 Therefore employees should not drink alcohol or use illegal or misuse other substances during contractual hours, immediately before work, during lunch breaks, whilst on call or on standby. - 1.4 The Council recognises that employees dealing with a dependency will need support and assistance.
+This policy aims to ensure that those who are dependent on alcohol or illegal or other substances and those with alcohol and substance misuse related problems will be treated sympathetically, fairly and consistently, and will be encouraged to seek help and assistance. - 1.5 All opportunities for increasing an understanding of alcohol and illegal substances related problems and informing employees of the existence of the policy and its procedures will be used.
 Managers will be offered training to assist them in implementing this policy effectively, enabling them to offer support to employees where appropriate. - 1.6 Incidents resulting in irresponsible behaviour or conduct will be treated as gross misconduct under the Council's Disciplinary Rules and Procedures.
-This includes the use of Council owned vehicles or operating other machinery whilst under the influence of alcohol or illegal or other substances, or driving privately owned vehicles whilst on Council business. - 1.7 The possession, use and/or supply of illegal substances is strictly forbidden.
-Illegal activities will not be tolerated by the Council, and will be reported to the Police and a full investigation will be conducted and dealt with under the Council's Disciplinary Rules and Procedures.
-Such offences will be regarded as gross misconduct, which could lead to dismissal.
+This includes the use of Council owned vehicles or operating other machinery whilst under the influence of alcohol or illegal or other substances, or driving privately owned vehicles whilst on Council business.

-- 1.8 No employee of the Council shall be treated less favourably on the grounds of sex, race, ethnic or national origin, religion or belief, disability, sexual orientation, marital status, age or language.
-Neither will they be discriminated against, harassed or victimised because of their application of this Policy. - 1.9 For the purpose of this policy, the word "drugs" is hereafter used to refer to illegal substances or the misuse of other substances.
-It does not refer to drugs that are taken as prescribed by a GP for medicinal purposes. - 1.10 The word 'other substances' in the policy refers to any substances that can be bought over the counter at a pharmacy or other place, 'and that are misused' e.g. codeine, which can cause drowsiness.
-This does not mean that these 'other substances' cannot be brought into and used in the workplace by employees, but if they are, they must be taken in accordance with the GP's or pharmaceutical company's instructions.
+- 1.7 The possession, use and/or supply of illegal substances is strictly forbidden.
+Illegal activities will not be tolerated by the Council and will be reported to the police, and a full investigation will be conducted and dealt with under the Council's Disciplinary Rules and Procedures.
+Such offences will be regarded as gross misconduct, which could lead to dismissal. - 1.8 For the purpose of this policy, the word 'drugs' is hereafter used to refer to illegal substances or the misuse of other substances.
+It does not refer to drugs that are taken as prescribed by a GP for medicinal purposes. - 1.9 The term 'other substances' used in the policy refers to any substances that can be bought over the counter at a pharmacy or other place and that are misused e.g. codeine, which can cause drowsiness.
+This does not mean that these 'other substances' cannot be brought into and used in the workplace by employees but, if they are, they must be taken in accordance with a GP's or pharmaceutical company's instructions.